 The most difficult part of the whole process can be removing the bottom bracket.
 I have had no problem removing them from bikes that are thirty years old, but on some of the newer bikes it can be a right pain!

 The other thing to consider, is if you have a gear cable guide (under the bottom bracket shell), you may need to remove it or cut away a section to allow the motor to fit in the bottom bracket shell properly.

 You may also need a rounded file, to file away any rough edges inside the bottom bracket shell, as these can prevent the motor from being inserted.

 It is worth mentioning, when you undo the bottom bracket, the non-drive side loosens ant-clockwise and the drive side (chainring side) loosens clockwise – there are exceptions to the rule, and it is always worth checking your bike specification first, particularly if it is Italian made.

-The PDF below should provide you with enough information to get the job done, if you need any further help or advice, please use the contact form at the bottom of the page.How to install a Bafang
+The PDF below should provide you with enough information to get the job done, if you need any further help or advice, please use the comments section – I usually reply within 24hrs.How to install a Bafang